Duet3D/wiki-content/User_manual/Reference/Gcode_meta_commands.md

 `{1,{2,3,4},5}` is an array of three elements, whose second value is itself an array

 The unary prefix operator `#` can be applied to a value of array type to get the number of elements, and the indexing operator `[ ]` can be applied to extract a single element.

+Note, once created arrays are fixed length.
+The array values must be reassigned to a new array to change its length.

 ## Unary prefix operators